Install Plex Channel on Roku

 |Add Plex Roku channel|

-Plex is a Media Server application that is designed to be run from a computer and serve media to a Plex Player.
+Plex is a Media Server application that is designed to be run from a computer or NAS and serve media to a Plex Player.

 This allows you to play common video content in the form of .avi, .mp4 and .mkv directly to a Plex Player enabled device.